 Equation (5) states that country i's inflation target might deviate from the assumed benchmark value, π^ , by a country-specific preference shock ε_i with zero mean and known variance $\sigma{\varepsilon_i}^2$.
 We will argue below that, while targeted inflation is not the only modeling choice for the discord between different national Council members, it is a very plausible one.
 Moreover, our results do not depend on introducing preference uncertainty through the inflation target.
 Allowing the output target to fluctuate around zero at the national level produces similar results.
-And the same holds, broadly speaking, for uncertainty regarding the relative weight of the real and nominal targets in equation (4).13
+And the same holds, broadly speaking, for uncertainty regarding the relative weight of the real and nominal targets in (4).12

 Preference uncertainty in the form of shocks to the national inflation target can occur for various reasons.
-One interpretation is shifts in the way the central bank aggregates heterogeneous preferences in the society at large into policy targets (Faust and Svensson 2001).14 Another interpretation, put forth by Bullard and Waller (2004), argues that changing preferences concerning inflation might reflect random changes in the political dominance of agents losing (savers, for instance) and gaining (such as borrowers and wage earners) from high inflation.
-This could influence the selection of national central bank governors for the common Council.15 A related argument points to changing
+One interpretation is shifts in the way the central bank aggregates heterogeneous preferences in the society at large into policy targets (Faust and Svensson 2001).13 Bullard and Waller (2004) argue that changing preferences concerning inflation might reflect random changes in the political dominance of agents losing or gaining from high inflation.
+Finally, Hibbs (1977), Alesina (1987), and Alesina and Rosenthal (1995) argue that policy-makers have different objective functions, so that shocks to the composition of government can lead to unexpected changes in national inflation preferences.